 CELTA is a standardised course, which means you can take the course anywhere in the world and be assessed by the same criteria and cover the same syllabus.
 This is an important safeguard for both you as a candidate and also for employers, as a pass on the CELTA course is recognised throughout the world and continues to stand for quality and innovation in language teaching.

 As a StudyCELTA trainee, you will be able to sign up free to our TEFL jobs website www.teflwork.com.
 TEFLwork is a platform only for qualified English teachers and will allow you to find work both at home and abroad with your newly gained CELTA certificate.

 - No previous teaching experience or training is required

-- Be 20 years old by the commencement date of the course (Candidates can be accepted over 18 at the centre's discretion).
+- Be 18 years old by the commencement date of the course

 - Older candidates who finished studies and schooling some years ago are encouraged to apply as the screening tasks will show their competence and ability to complete the course successfully or not.

 - Have an awareness of language and a competence in both written and spoken English which will enable them to undertake the course and prepare for teaching a range of levels

 - Please note: Fulfilling entry requirements does not automatically guarantee a place on the CELTA course.
 Selection of candidates is based on an application task and a pre-course interview.
 If applicants have been successful, they will receive an offer of a place in the mail.